Welcome to Steve Barrera's Page

 T4T discussion forum.
 For several years I had a generations blog where

 I posted news stories and commentary relevant to the theory.
-I stopped updating the blog some time ago, but I'm keeping a site up
+I stopped updating the blog some time ago, but I'm keeping another site up

 with my latest ruminations on generations.